Cases in Zoho People

 - Click Confirm

-When responding to a question, the Agent or the Admin can use existing FAQs to supplement their response.
+When responding to a question, the Agent or the Admin can use existing FAQs, or create new ones to supplement their response.

 To attach an existing FAQ to your response,

 - Select the case that you are handling under All Requests, My Requests or Unassigned